 Put your case in the hands of a reliable Syracuse divorce attorney

 The decisions you make during a divorce can affect your life for many years to come.
 Through the help of a competent Syracuse divorce lawyer, you can feel confident about making the right choices.
-At the Bombardo Law Office, P.C., clients benefit from our 20 years of legal practice focused on divorce and family law.
-Call us at 315.488.5544 or contact us online for a free consultation.
-We offer consultations during the week and also after hours and weekends by appointment.
-Clients who qualify can take advantage of our flexible payment options.
+At Bombardo Law Office, P.C., clients benefit from my 20 years of legal practice focused on divorce and family law.
+Call me at 315-800-4002 or contact me online for a consultation.
+I offer consultations during the week and also after hours and weekends by appointment.
+Clients who qualify can take advantage of my flexible payment options.

 Until the child reaches the age of 21.

 In most cases child support is calculated using the guidelines set forth in New York's Child Support Standards Act.
 Support is calculated by taking a percentage of the combined income of both parents based on the number of children.
 The computation is based on the income of both parents — whether married or unmarried — if both are working.
 More information on child support in New York State can be found at the following links:

 The court divides property according to "equitable distribution."
 Equitable distribution can be addressed in a separation agreement prior to divorce.
 The property is divided into two categories: marital and separate property, which are treated differently.
 Both real and personal property are divided.
 Personal property is divided by agreement of the parties and not of the court.
 Significant personal property, such as retirement, pensions, 401(k)s, and assets of significant value are addressed by the court.

 Can I get legally separated if I don't want to get a divorce at this time or I am unsure but don't want to live with my spouse?